tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

         - network3

-If the tenant wishes to specify host properties, they can filter hosts by specifying hostSelectors that use standard Kubernetes `matchLabel` and `matchExpression` syntax; for example, this HostPool specification will require that hosts be located on rack R2, but not in cabinet C2:
+If the tenant wishes to specify host properties, they can filter hosts by specifying hostSelectors that use standard Kubernetes `matchLabel` and `matchExpression` syntax; for example, this HostPool specification will require that the fc430 hosts be located on rack R2, but not in cabinet C2:

     apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool